 - DNV GL – Certification

 DNV GL is the world’s largest classification society and also a global provider of assurance services.
-The partnership with VeChain aims to help DNV GL increase their supply chains’ efficiency and make the entire journey of a product from the factory to the consumer traceable and transparent.
+The partnership with VeChain aims to help DNV GL increase its supply chains’ efficiency and make the entire journey of a product from the factory to the consumer traceable and transparent.

 - Shanghai Waigaoqiao (DIG)